jesperkristensen58/ECDSA/README.md

 The ECDSA algorithm is widely used in the crypto community, especially in Ethereum for generating signatures.

+You can verify the signature as well with the provided code.

 ## Dependencies
 secrets: For generating a random nonce.
 sha3: Provides the keccak_256 hashing function.